 The most recent of those meetings was Friday morning, July 1, in which we met with Corey Bell, a Council President Clarke staffer focused on constituent services.

 While there, we spoke about 22nd Street, Spring Garden Street, and created parking-protected bike lanes on JFK and Market Streets.

-Below is the map we set up for the meeting and the Toolkit.
+Below is the map we set up for the meeting.

 Additionally, we noted to Bell that we’d be interested in the Council President advocating for increased capital budget for resurfacing, and an increased operating budget for the Streets Dept. to hire staff.